Domestic violence line (24 hours)1800 65 64 63 if you are in immediate danger call 000

 The reforms were developed in parallel to the Domestic Violence Justice Strategy which aims to strengthen the criminal justice response to domestic and family violence, for example, by holding perpetrators accountable and preventing re-offending.

 Read more about the It Stops Here Safer Pathway and find resources available to help service providers better understand how the new approach will work and help them comply with their legal obligations.

-The NSW Domestic and family violence funding program focuses on prevention and early intervention, men’s behaviour chance, investment in the service sector, and evidence-based initiatives.
+The NSW Domestic and family violence funding program focuses on prevention and early intervention, men’s behaviour change, investment in the service sector, and evidence-based initiatives.

 The NSW Government’s new approach to domestic and family violence increases the focus on prevention and early intervention.
 As part of this approach, small grants of up to $1,000 are available for Local Domestic and Family Violence Committees across NSW.

 This funding is to assist committees to raise awareness about the impact of violence against women, and local services and support available.
 For more information, visit the Women NSW website.